2013 Volvo XC90 Interior

 - "A standard third-row seat allows for a maximum seating capacity of seven, but it's a tight squeeze in back." -- Cars.com

 Overall, reviewers think the XC90’s interior functionality is lacking.
 Critics find that buttons and gauges aren’t logically placed or easy to use.
-Test drivers especially single out the oddly-placed optional navigation system’s controls, which are behind the steering wheel or located on a remote control.
+Test drivers especially single out the oddly-placed optional navigation system’s controls, which are behind the steering wheel and located on a remote control.
 They also note that the navigation system is outdated when compared to more contemporary systems in other vehicles.
-Reviewers say once owners get familiar with the audio control’s unconventional layout, they become easier to use.
+Reviewers say once owners get familiar with the audio controls' unconventional layout, they become easier to use.

 - "Controls are mostly a form-over-function affair.
 Everything looks stylish, but the layout and operation are a bit haphazard." -- Consumer Guide

 - "The navigation system included in the Platinum level is antiquated and relies on obtuse controls located behind the steering wheel or on a remote control.
 Most other Volvo models have a more advanced infotainment system." -- Edmunds